SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## TypeScript

+- [d3adrabbit/origami](https://github.com/d3adrabbit/origami) - Free 3D Motion Graphics
+- [tkey/tkey](https://github.com/tkey/tkey) - Whitelabel, design and own the full UI/UX with Self-host Web3Auth (tKey).
+All of the power of threshold key management at your fingertips
 - [torusresearch/CustomAuth](https://github.com/torusresearch/CustomAuth) - Tools that allow applications to interact with the Torus Network.
 For integration, look at docs.web3auth.io
 - [unjs/unenv](https://github.com/unjs/unenv) - 🕊️ Convert javaScript code to be runtime agnostic
 - [unjs/nanotar](https://github.com/unjs/nanotar) - 📼  Tiny and fast tar utils for any JavaScript runtime!